Become a Master Naturalist

 Program Overview

-Explore Barnegat Bay’s unique ecosystems through a blend of virtual sessions and immersive field trips during May and June.
+Explore Barnegat Bay’s unique ecosystems through a blend of virtual sessions and immersive field trips from March through June.
 Learn about local wildlife, marine habitats, salt marshes, seagrasses, and Pine Barrens ecology, along with the region’s rich history and traditions.
 Field sessions offer hands-on experience in both bay and upland habitats across Ocean County.

 Certification Steps: